 A lot of small towns and counties across the nation get federal grants for neighborhood revitalization and energy-saving programs.
 You can call your local courthouse or city hall to see if they can help.

 Southern WV gets a lot of out-of-state church groups that come in and do volunteer work for elderly and disabled homeowners.
 Of course, southern WV is the poorest area in the nation so that may be why they chose the area every year.

 Still, calling your local churches can’t hurt (and actually attending church services before you ask for their assistance would always be a good idea).

 Habitat for Humanity

 Habitat for Humanity does a lot more than just build houses.
 They have neighborhood revitalization programs and financial education services.
 You can learn more about their programs by clicking the link.

 As you can see, there are options for low-income home loans and several programs for mobile home owners in need.
-Whether it be a federally backed loan, a state grant, or through one of the private lenders we mentioned, you have a good chance of getting your home repaired.

 Thanks for reading Mobile Home Living®.